MB3hel/Arduino-Core-MSP430/REWRITE.md

 <br />

-- Analog inputs with "normal" reference in 10-bit mode
+- Analog inputs (analogRead and analogReference)
-- Analog input support for other resolutions
 - Analog input support for other references

 <br />